 Computers & Support

-- Students also can visit ITS Walk-Up Support for brief consultations.
+- Learn about personal computer repair services or visit ITS Walk-Up Support for brief consultations.

 These packages include extended warranty and insurance coverage, full technical support for hardware/software problems, loaner equipment when needed, hardware accessories and program-specific medical resource software.
 All laptops and hardware accessories are encrypted to meet HSC security standards.
 Students will receive details about costs, specifications and more when admitted to these programs.
 The fee will be a separate line item on the student account, in addition to tuition and fees.
 The cost of this required program is a recognized educational requirement and is included in financial aid calculations.

 - Don't pay for Microsoft Office.
 All WVU students get it free!
 (Please note you'll have to add @mail.wvu.edu to your username to install and activate.
 MIX addresses won't work.)
 All WVU students also get free Kaspersky Anti-Virus to install on as many three devices.
 You'll need to enter your MIX email address at freeav.wvu.edu to download.

 Adobe Creative Cloud.
 Pay only $68 a year for access.
 That’s a significant